walsh9/walsh9.github.io/_posts/2015-08-24-slicing-and-splicing.md

 Whoops!
 There's no built-in String.splice method in Javascript.
 Arrays only!

-If you have to switch between Ruby and Javascript a lot, be careful out there and always keep you methods straight.
+If you have to switch between Ruby and Javascript a lot, be careful out there and always keep your methods straight.

 And there are more differences than what I mentioned here.
 Ruby's `slice` methods can take a _range_ value as a parameter.
 Javascripts `splice` can be used to _insert_ values.
 And more!
 Check out the docs for details.